omeka/omeka-s-enduser/docs/modules/datavisualization.md

 ![An example pie chart from the "Count of items with classes" option.](modulesfiles/dataviz_piechart.png)

+You can save your work and select "Return to Visualizations," which will bring you to a browse list of all of your visualizations, where you can view the diagram or dataset, or edit the visualization.

+![View menu with Dataset and Diagram](../modules/modulesfiles/dataviz_viewMenu.png)

 ### Troubleshooting your diagram

 You may find that your diagram width and height does not display the results appropriately.
 Diagrams are generated via SVG, which means some things (such as the vertical lines in the histogram) are being drawn at narrower than 1 pixel relative to the sizes and parameters provided.
 You can fix this by widening the diagram, narrowing the parameters on either axis (such as the date range), or broadening the buckets.

 !!! note
 	Your diagram should be drawn at the width and height desired in the context of the page you eventually plan to display it in.
-You may wish to create a draft version of the page and refresh it alongside your changes to the diagram's settings.
+You may wish to create a draft version of the page and refresh it whenever you make changes to the diagram's settings.
 Some diagrams may be unsuitable depending on your page layout, such as a tall and narrow diagram floating on the right side of the page.
 Not all diagram choices have settings that make flexible display possible.

 If the text is cramped in the axes of your graph, go back and adjust the margins.
 Text labels do not have overflow or line-wrapping options, so some long item titles may be cut off.
-You can adjust the font size on some diagrams.
+You can adjust the font size on some diagrams (from extra-extra-small to extra-extra-extra-large), but it may be constrained by the ultimate width of the diagram, which itself will be dependent on the layout of the page and your Omeka site's theme.

-You can save your work and select "Return to Visualizations," which will bring you to a browse list of all of your visualizations, where you can view the diagram or dataset, or edit the visualization.

-![View menu with Dataset and Diagram](../modules/modulesfiles/dataviz_viewMenu.png)

-## Publishing your visualization
+## Publish your visualization

 Data visualizations are primarily published by adding them to site pages as page blocks.